-By using fisheye lenses, the visual sensing system achieves a 180° field of view (FOV) in both left and right directions, allowing for 720° all-around observation.
+By using fisheye lenses, the visual sensing system achieves a 360° field of view (FOV) in both horizontal and vertical directions, allowing for 720° all-around observation.

 • The visual obstacle avoidance performance of the visual sensing system is not 100% reliable, as the system may be affected by ambient lighting and object surface texture.
 When the visual obstacle avoidance system is enabled during flight, always pay attention to the image transmission screen in the Autel Enterprise App.